‘Dragon Ball Super’ Episode 82, 83 Spoilers: Battle Royale Between 80 Fighters

 Interrupted Battle

-Dragon Ball Super will go on one-week hiatus and it will be back on March 19 with the episode featuring the battle between Goku and Toppo.
+Dragon Ball Super will go on a one-week hiatus and it will be back on March 19 with the episode featuring the battle between Goku and Toppo.
 Goku defeated Universe 9’s Bergamo and Toppo jumped in after the Gods of Destruction showed their disappointment over the Saiyan’s victory.
 The strong fighter and Pride Troopers leader is intent on fighting the impertinent top dog from Universe 7.
 The two fighters will give it a go but they wouldn’t get to finish the fight.

 The Great Priest will come between them and inform them that they should finish what they started at the Tournament of Power.
 With just 40 hours before the battle between the strongest fighters in different worlds, all teams need to prepare to make sure they save their own universe.